5 January 2026

 🔸Use secure gateways: Avoid direct UPI or wallet transfers to personal mobile numbers.
 Use the integrated payment gateways of the website for secure payments.

-🔸Search for reviews: Before trusting a new site, search for “[Site Name] + fraud” or “[Site Name] + reviews” on search engine.
+🔸Search for reviews: Before trusting a new site, search for “[Site Name] + fraud” or “[Site Name] + reviews” on a search engine.

 You can also file an online shopping frauds complaint at the official government portal https://consumerhelpline.gov.in/public/ this is the primary platform for an online shopping frauds complaint India.